Spud Webb: Sacramento Kings (1991–1995)

-Webb played his first six seasons with the Atlanta Hawks before he was traded to the Sacramento Kings for Travis Mays, where he had his best years statistically and played as a starter from 1992–1995.
+Webb played his first six seasons with the Atlanta Hawks before he was traded to the Sacramento Kings for Travis Mays, where he had his best years statistically and played as a starter from 1992 to 1995.
 Webb posted career highs of 16.0 points and 7.1 assists per game in his first season with the Kings.
-He also led the NBA in free throw shooting in his last season in Sacramento, shooting 93.4 percent in 1994-95 (after shooting 81.3 percent the previous season).
+He also led the NBA in free throw shooting in his last season in Sacramento, shooting 93.4 percent in 1994–95 (after shooting 81.3 percent the previous season).

 Return to Atlanta (1995–1996)

 In 1995, Webb was traded back to the Atlanta Hawks for Tyrone Corbin.

 Minnesota Timberwolves (1996)

-Webb played half of the 1995-96 season with the Hawks before he was traded with Andrew Lang to the Minnesota Timberwolves for Christian Laettner and Sean Rooks.
+Webb played half of the 1995–96 season with the Hawks before he was traded with Andrew Lang to the Minnesota Timberwolves for Christian Laettner and Sean Rooks.

 Orlando Magic (1998)

-Webb finished his career after one season with the Orlando Magic, ultimately retiring from professional basketball in 1997.
+Webb finished his career after one season with the Orlando Magic, ultimately retiring from professional basketball in 1998.